 The yearly patent renewal – a single fee payment – will be equivalent to the cost of four countries in today’s system.

 On the other hand, it will be relatively easy to invalidate a UP.
-For instance, if a party proves that the invention was not novel, the UPC can invalidate the patent by a single decision.
-This is described as a “central attack” on the patent.
+For instance, if a party proves that the invention was not novel, the UPC can invalidate the patent by a single decision with effect for all member states.
+This is likened to a “central attack” on the patent.

 The countries participating in the unitary patent cooperation have authorized the UPC to decide infringement and invalidity lawsuits, including suits that involve classical European patents.
 Indeed, the proprietor of a classical European patent has liberty to file their infringement or invalidity lawsuit in a national court or in the UPC.
 The availability of the UPC avenue will make existing European patents more powerful (against infringers) and more vulnerable (to invalidation).
 In the longer term, the UPC will be the only patent court.